 For an even deeper look at Packers history, visit the Oneida Nation Walk of Legends.
 A walking tour of 24 monuments honors the players and moments fundamental to the Green Bay Packers program.
 For the full Walk of Legends experience, begin at the unofficial starting point, at the corner of Lombardi Avenue and Oneida Street.

 A must-visit for every true Packers fan, Lambeau Field lives and breathes Packers pride all year long.
 Pay a visit to the new Packers Hall of Fame, packed with exhibits, memorabilia and trophies (including four Lombardi trophies!) to please fans of all ages, or stop by the Packers Pro Shop for an official Green Bay Packers Cheesehead.

 Take a stadium tour and go behind the scenes like never before.
 Explore the ins and outs of Lambeau Field, and experience the thrill of walking through the players’ tunnel and out onto the field itself.
 A truly once in a lifetime experience!

 The Packers excitement doesn’t stop at dinnertime!
 Housed inside a 1800s-era railway station, Titletown Brewing serves brewpub fare and craft beer in a fun, casual environment.
 Sample a flight on their rooftop deck, or enjoy their specialty Spicy Elk Burger inside the depot.

 And if you just can’t get yourself to leave the historic stadium, dine at 1919 Kitchen & Tap, located off the first floor atrium at Lambeau!

-For even more Green Bay fun, check out the brand new Titletown District coming in Fall 2017.
+For even more Green Bay fun, check out the brand new Titletown District.
 This exciting development is set to expand the Packer’s empire beyond the field – spanning 34-acres right next door to Lambeau, the Titletown District will be home to community events, festivals, game day activities, and year-round fun.